rosell-dk/connect-4/README.md

 Next, I wanted it to be playable on keyboard too.
 I implemented two ways to interact.
 Pressing a number key simply drops the disc in the corresponding slot.
 Using the right and left arrow keys, you can select a column and then press down arrow to drop it.

-### Day 3: Animation and sound
+### Day 3: Game experience (animation and sound)
-With job specification fulfilled and quality in place, I could now move on to the glazing.
+With job specification fulfilled and quality in place, I could now move on to improving the game experience.

+*Drop animation*
 First of all, it would be nice to see those discs drop.
 Actually, this would not only look good, but also make it easier to see what was just played.

 The data-model chosen was however not suited for the drop animations.
 In the model, the discs are just states of cells, which means they cannot easily be tracked, should they move.
 To remedy this, I decided to argument the model with a `discs` array containing discs played.
 Each disc contains information on where it is (column and row) and who played it.